 Before you change anything

-• For agent runs, narrow tool permissions to the target directory only.
+- For agent runs, narrow tool permissions to the target file or directory before you start.

 Information to collect